-The academy will implement a Social, Emotional and Mental Health (SEMH) Policy.
 The academy will ensure that there is a focus on promoting students' resilience, confidence and ability to learn in subjects across the curriculum.

 Positive classroom management and working in small groups will be implemented to promote positive behaviour, social development and high self-esteem.
 Specialist services will be available where a student requires such services.
 Where appropriate, the academy will support parents in the management and development of their child.